Buying property in Madrid?

 How much are property prices expected to increase in Madrid in 2026?

-As of early 2026, property prices in Madrid are expected to increase by approximately 6% to 8% over the course of the year, which is higher than the national Spanish average.
+As of early 2026, Madrid residential property prices are broadly expected to grow by around 6 to 8% over the full year, which is a step down from the extraordinary 18 to 20% surge of 2025 but still well above the European average.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Madrid.